geiser/tertiary-study-of-gamification/README.md

 * [Data extraction process using zotero](#data-extraction-process-using-zotero)
 * [Validation of extracted data using zotero](#validation-of-extracted-data-using-zotero)

+To install a plugin in Zotero, download its .xpi file to your computer.
+Then, in Zotero, click “Tools → Add-Ons”, then drag the .xpi for the plugin onto the Add-Ons window that opens

 ## Tools for the data extraction process

 1. Install zotero desktop ([https://www.zotero.org/download/](https://www.zotero.org/download/))